murty2/cyberpanel/README.md

 - Attempts to do DNS hijacking and breaking the networking in general.
 (Question for the genius who coded the install scripts: Is a running systemd-networkd necessary to achieve network connectivity in Linux?)
 - Passwords either insecure or in plain.
 Removes SELinux protection itself; not to mention attempt to add swap and other system level changes without user permission
 - Randomly downgrades dependencies.
 Never mind the security issues in this process
+- Claims to be a control panel for webshoting and yet excessively tampers with OS itself

 # CyberPanel